What Screen Protector is Right For You?

 Clarity is important when selecting your screen protector, and it’s a big selling point for brands who want you to believe that you won’t even notice the screen protector after you put it on.

-This is just marketing.
-While you can check user reviews to make sure that users can still see their screens after applying the screen protector, you’ll find that everyone can still see and use their smartphone or tablet.
+While you can check reviews to make sure that users can still see their screens after applying the screen protector, you’ll find that everyone can still see and use their smartphone or tablet.

 This is a reference to the Mohs scale of mineral hardness, which was designed in the early 1800s to help geologists identify which minerals could visibly scratch other minerals.

 Keep in mind that no screen protector is impervious to drops, dings, or scratches.
 A solid impact in the right place can and will damage your device.

-05. Final Considerations Before Buying
+Final Considerations Before Buying

 Let’s take a minute to consider a few things beyond the screen protectors themselves that may factor into your final decision.